Corridor · May 2026

 - Foreign income tax-exempt US Social Security, pensions, dividends generally not Malaysian-taxable for MM2H holders.

-- English widely spoken minimal language friction for healthcare, banking, government — unlike Thailand/Vietnam.
+- English widely spoken Minimal language friction for healthcare, banking, government — unlike Thailand/Vietnam.

 - World-class private healthcare Prince Court, Pantai, Sunway, Penang Adventist at 20-30% of US cost.
 JCI-accredited.

-- Foreigners can own property with state-level minimum values (RM 500K-1M); no fideicomiso-style restrictions on most zones.
+- Foreigners can own property With state-level minimum values (RM 500K-1M); no fideicomiso-style restrictions on most zones.

 When this works